-It was a remarkable journey for the world-renowned surgeon, who was chief of the division of surgical oncology at UCLA Medical Center before he established the Saint John’s Cancer Institute in 1991 Santa Monica.
+It was a remarkable journey for the world-renowned surgeon, who was chief of the division of surgical oncology at UCLA Medical Center before he established the John Wayne Cancer Institute in 1991 Santa Monica.
 Dr. Morton grew up in poverty, a rural West Virginia coal-mining town.
 He attended Berea College, a small college in Kentucky geared toward disadvantaged youth in Appalachia.
 His mother stressed the importance of education.

 “For me, I think the greatest accomplishment was making it from rural West Virginia to the Westside of Los Angeles,” he said.
 “I grew up during the Depression in a house that my dad built.
 We had no running water, no indoor plumbing and no electricity.”
 As a youngster, Dr. Morton tended pigs, cows and chickens in the morning before school and again in the evening.
 “Only then could I do my homework, by the light of a kerosene lamp.”